Skip to content

 • post-fs-data.sh runs in post-fs-data mode, post-mount.sh runs in post-mount mode, and service.sh runs in late_start service mode, and boot-completed runs in service mode after the Android boot is complete.

-All startup scripts will run in the BusyBox ash shell from APatch with Standalone Mode enabled.
+All boot scripts will run in APatch's BusyBox ash shell with Standalone Mode enabled.